cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 ## Time Service

 The time service is designed to support setting and checking the time on devices that use a real time clock (RTC).
 The time is represented by a 64 bit seconds field which should contain the UTC time in the Linux Epoch (since 1970).
 The time also includes a “timezone” field which is a correction to the UTC time, also given in seconds.
 The timezone field is optional, and so in theory timezones could be ignored, but we don’t recommend this for a collection or reasons that come up in development.

+## WiFi Service

+The WiFi service is designed to let devices that include WiFi use an existing UI to connect to an access point.
+The WiFi service is not yet fully supported.

 ## Files, Parameters, and Commands